johnnywjy/JYRadarChart/README.md

 	p.r = 60;
 	p.minValue = 20;
 	p.maxValue = 120;
+	//you can choose whether fill area or not (just draw lines) p.fillArea = YES;
+    //you can specify the transparency, default is 1.0 (opaque)
+	//sadly it only works on auto generated colors,
+    //if you use setColors:, make sure the colors you sent have a proper alpha value :) p.colorTransparency = 0.7;
 	p.attributes = @[@"Attack", @"Defense", @"Speed", @"HP", @"MP", @"IQ"];
 	//if you do not need a legend, you can safely get rid of setTitles: p.showLegend = YES;
 	[p setTitles:@[@"archer", @"footman"]];
 	//there is a color generator in the code, it will generate colors for you
-	//so if you do not want to specify the colors, just delete the line below [p setColors:@[[UIColor grayColor],[UIColor blackColor]]];
+	//so if you do not want to specify the colors yourself, just delete the line below [p setColors:@[[UIColor grayColor],[UIColor blackColor]]];
 	[self.view addSubview:p];